Why the modern view of this romance should be questioned and reframed

 ‘Childthink’, as first laid out in this tale through the eyes of two very young lovers, starts its journey as a brief subversion of this powerful adult oversight, in a fictional late medieval Verona, and ends four hundred years later in mass intergenerational role reversal throughout the consumer economies of the late-modern world.

-Shakespeare plots the first moves towards what would ultimately become an infantile adolescent consciousness, run by an equally overwhelmingly powerful, dense and institutionally re-enforced totalitarian power of the state rather than family, and then, its apotheosis, the market.
+Shakespeare plots the first moves towards what would eventually become an infantile adolescent consciousness, ultimately run by an equally overwhelmingly powerful, dense and institutionally re-enforced totalitarian power of the state rather than family, and then, to finally complete the transformation, its privatization; publicrelationsmarketingthink, where reality is fantasy, freedom is slavery, individualism is conformity and rights are indulgences.

 The modern ‘take’ on Shakespeare’s ‘Romeo and Juliet’ has tended to emphasize the thwarting of romantic love by an adult society too full of its own agendas and conflicts to have much room or regard for its passion and beauty.
 Part of the playwright’s consummate skill is that while he does dramatize our sense of the power and rapture of young love, he also shows what happens when willful, naïve, egoistic, high risk taking and eventually desperate young people confront much more powerful social forces.
 The lovers rapidly find themselves hopelessly out of their depth and forced to gamble against ever multiplying risk contingencies, ever heavier odds and ever higher stakes.